EarthCitizen/escape-artist/README.md

 ### Using

 The data type used to perform text decoration is `Escapable`.
 This defines the constructors for the decoration.
-Each constructor takes a single argument which can be any type which has implemented the class `ToEscapable`.
+Each constructor takes a single argument.
+It can be any type that has implemented the `ToEscapable` class.
 This means that all of the following are perfectly valid:

 ```haskell
 {-# LANGUAGE ExtendedDefaultRules #-}